savichopra365/PDF-Query-Application/README.md

 ## Conclusion

-This application demonstrates how to build a PDF query interface using Streamlit, LangChain, FAISS, and Google's Generative AI.
-Users can upload PDF files, input queries, and receive answers based on the content of the uploaded documents.
+This application we used Streamlit, LangChain, FAISS, and Google's Generative AI to build a PDF query interface .